in4lio/yupp/doc/README.md

     # coding: yupp

-Nothing hinders you to translate any file types using the package:
+Nothing hinders you to translate any file types using this package:

     python -c "from yupp import pp; pp.translate('file.yu-c')"